-(1) Audit fees include services including expenses in connection with the audit of the consolidated financial statements of the Company along with the reviews of the interim financial information of the Company and its Forms 10-K and 10-Q. This fiscal year 2005 audit fee includes \$961,000 of fees related to the filing of the Company's Registration Statement on Form S-1 in May 2005 and a follow-on offering in November 2005.
-The fiscal year 2004 audit fee relates to the audit of the financial statements as a private company.

-(2) Audit related fees include Section 404 readiness services provided to the Company in fiscal 2005.
+- (1) Audit fees include services including expenses in connection with the audit of the consolidated financial statements of the Company along with the reviews of the interim financial information of the Company and its Forms 10-K and 10-Q. This fiscal year 2005 audit fee includes \$961,000 of fees related to the filing of the Company's Registration Statement on Form S-1 in May 2005 and a follow-on offering in November 2005. - (2) Audit related fees include Section 404 readiness services provided to the Company in fiscal 2005 and consulting fees related to the acquisition of 20 existing stores from Fast Forward in 2006. - (3) Tax fees include preparation of the fiscal 2006 and 2005 federal income tax return, preparation of state income and franchise tax returns and review of the federal tax implications of the Fast Forward acquisition. - (4) Other Fees include review of the income tax provision and related tax deferrals for conformance to FAS 109.